daisygunn/grow-restaurant/README.md

 1. Website - core functionality
 2. Menus - menu display
 3. Reservations - reservations enquiries & customer management

+### Databases

+The menus and reservations app both require databases to store information so I have built 5 custom models.

+#### Menus
+FoodItem & DrinksItem are the model names for the menus app, these are two standalone models that provide all of the information required to display the items as part of the restaurants menu.

+#### Reservations
+There are 3 models in this app, Customer, Table & Reservation.
+The combination of these 3 models allow for customer details to be stored, reservation enquiries to be made & managed & also enable availability checks whilst the user is enquiring.

+Entity Relationship Diagram below to see how the models relate to eachother:

 ![Database Schemas can be found here](assets/images/database_schemas.jpg)